devops-collective-inc/unix-persons-guide-to-powershell/manuscript/commands-detail-r.md

 In Powershell:

 ````
-$team = read-host "Which is the only London club to win the Champions League? "
+$team = read-host "Which is the only London club to win the Champions League?"
 Which is the only London club to win the Champions League? : Chelsea

 $team
 Chelsea
 ````